theprimarybrain/theprimarybrain.github.io/_drafts/2017-10-18-Halloween-Sentence-Sorting-Cards.md

   credit: Laurin Brainard
   creditlink: ""
 ---
-It is day four of my blog launch giveaway series and I hope you are doing a _happy dance_ with me!
+Today is the fifth day of my blog launch giveaway series and I hope you are doing a _happy dance_ with me!
 Today I bring you Halloween Themed Sentence Sorting Cards.
 Many of my students this year are struggling to write sentences independently.
 I created a resource to help them form a sentence by putting the cards in order.
 I usually teach the strategy during small group intervention, followed by weekly literacy centers for extra practice.

 [Scrambled sentence cards]({{ site.github.url }}/assets/img/halloween-sentence-cards-mixed.jpg)